-The national 'No Health Without Mental Health' Strategy Implementation Framework highlights a number of priority areas for promoting wellbeing.
-As part of the local strategy development these priority areas were reviewed by life course stage and existing North Somerset strategies and initiatives were mapped to each area to inform a gap analysis (Appendix E).
-The mapping was combined with a review of performance indicators on key risk factors and outcomes for mental health and wellbeing (Appendix F) to identify priorities for this strategy to address.
-Where gaps in activity or the need for further action have been identified local priority actions are outlined in Appendix D. "Key opportunities to promote wellbeing in North Somerset".
+The national 'No Health Without Mental Health' Strategy Implementation Framework highlights a number of priority areas for promoting wellbeing (appendix B).
+As part of the local strategy development these priority areas were reviewed by life course stage and existing North Somerset strategies and initiatives were mapped to each area (appendix B and C) to inform a gap analysis.
+The mapping was combined with a review of performance indicators on key risk factors and outcomes for mental health and wellbeing (Appendix D) to identify priorities for this strategy to address.
+Where gaps in activity or the need for further action have been identified local priority actions are outlined on page 7 in the action plan.
 Additionally the findings of previous public engagement activities have fed into the strategy development process.
 A summary of the areas considered to be gaps or to require additional activity is provided below.